-Why is CapitalRise one of the best peer-to-peer lending providers?
+Why is CapitalRise one of the best peer-to-peer lending providers in the UK?

-- While most P2P lending companies fall over themselves to say they try and avoid lending against prime central London properties, this is precisely where CapitalRise focuses.
-This can help you restore much needed balance to your lending or investing portfolio, because prime London has had excellent results and it will continue to have at least satisfactory results most of the time.
+- Most peer-to-peer lending providers in the UK fall over themselves to say they try and avoid lending against prime central London properties.
+But this is precisely where CapitalRise focuses, along with some lending in wealthier parts of outer London and the Home Counties.
+This can help you restore much needed balance to your lending or investing portfolio, because prime London has had excellent results.
+It will continue to have at least satisfactory results most of the time.

 - I always like it when a P2P lending company sticks to just one type of lending.
 CapitalRise almost exclusively does property development lending.
 Very rarely, it offers a bridging loan, for example to give one of the developers extra time to sell completed developments.

-- You are usually first in line to recover your money and earning around 8% to do so.
-When you are not first in line, you’re looking at nearly 10%.
+- You're usually first in line to recover your money and earning around 8% to do so.
+On the rare occasions when you are not first in line, you’re looking at nearly 10%.